Download the app to find the best colleges for you

 1. Cyber/ Online/ Digital Journalism

-Cyber journalism or online journalism or digital journalism is the latest type of journalism.
+Cyber Journalism, also known as online/ digital Journalism, is the latest type of Journalism.
 As the name suggests, this deals with delivering the on different internet platforms.
 The whole world has become a virtual global village after the introduction of the world wide web (WWW) and the Internet.

 2. Print Journalism